 Data freshness is measured by calculating the difference between the most recent event timestamp in a table to the current system time at the time of observing the freshness.

-The SQL query that can calculate freshness used by DQOps on PostgreSQL database is shown below.
+The SQL query that can calculate freshness used by DQOps on the PostgreSQL database is shown below.

 SELECT